jangelsb/jangelsb.github.io/calc/privacy.md

 I may update this Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.

-This policy is effective as of 2022-04-14
+This policy is effective as of 2022-04-14.

 ## Contact

-If you have any questions or suggestions about this Privacy Policy, do not hesitate to contact me <a href="mailto:nextcalc.feedback@gmail@@@com?subject=next.calc support website" onmouseover="this.href=this.href.replace('@@@','.')"> via email.
+If you have any questions or suggestions about this Privacy Policy, do not hesitate to contact me <a href="mailto:nextcalc.feedback@gmail@@@com?subject=next.calc Website" onmouseover="this.href=this.href.replace('@@@','.')"> via email.
 </a>